Family office risk and responsibilities are the main topics you should be aware of.

 With the specific purpose of holding shares of BVI Companies, and allows for a third party, different from the trustee, to oversee the management of the underlying assets.

-Private Investment Funds allow investing collectively in a portfolio with diversified risk that often benefits the investors through Multi-Family Offices.
+Private Investment Funds allow investing collectively in a portfolio with the diversified risk that often benefits the investors through Multi-Family Offices.

 For UHNW families, traditional methods do not always work at some point.